stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 And last but not least:
 ### Cross-Platform Evolution: The Stride Editor and Avalonia
 One of the most ambitious projects for Stride to date has started: The porting of the entire Stride Editor from WPF to Avalonia, a cross-platform C# UI library.
-This significant endeavor, undertaken by the former Stride developer [Kryptos-FR](https://github.com/Kryptos-FR).
+This significant endeavour, undertaken by the former Stride developer [Kryptos-FR](https://github.com/Kryptos-FR).

 Currently, the project is in the early stages but it not only anticipates making the editor compatible with Linux and MacOS but also aligns with the long-standing community desire for broader platform support and enhanced editor functionality, including a robust plugin system.